mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

-## Gene regulation as a Physics 101 problem
+## Gene Regulation as a Physics 101 Problem

 As organisms navigate the challenges presented by the environment, they must constantly fight against the will of the second law of thermodynamics to bring